albertosantini/quadprog/CONTRIBUTING.md

 - Push to your fork and submit a pull request (squashing the commits into one).

 At this point you are waiting on us.
 We like to at least comment on, if not accept, pull requests as soon as possible.
 We may suggest some changes or improvements or alternatives.

+If you are submitting an issue with unexpected results, don't forget to test the results with `quadprog` package in R. Please, provide the R script and the Javascript one.